hyperter96/gitlab-operator/doc/git-over-ssh.md

 When deploying to OpenShift, you can set `nginx-ingress.enabled=false` in the GitLab CR and allow OpenShift Routes to control the flow of external traffic.
 When the GitLab Operator reconciles Ingress objects, OpenShift will automatically create an equivalent Route object that maps to the base domain of the cluster.

-Note that OpenShift Routes do not support exposing TCP traffic (SSH on port `22`), and therefore cannot be used for git over SSH via `gitlab-shell`.
+Note that OpenShift Routes do not support exposing TCP traffic (SSH on port `22`), and therefore cannot be used for Git over SSH via `gitlab-shell`.

 ## Considerations

-Below are items to consider when working with ingress.
+Below are items to consider when working with Ingress.

-### Using a third party ingress provider in OpenShift
+### Using a third party Ingress provider in OpenShift

-When using a third party ingress controller on OpenShift, the OpenShift Ingress Controller can conflict with the third party ingress controller in some cases.
+When using a third party Ingress controller on OpenShift, the OpenShift Ingress Controller can conflict with the third party Ingress controller in some cases.

 One example is that the NGINX Ingress Controller will set an Ingress `ADDRESS` to the NGINX Service's external IP address, and then OpenShift Ingress Controller will override it with the base domain of the cluster.
 This can conflict with DNS configuration, especially when using a service like [external-dns](https://github.com/kubernetes-sigs/external-dns) which relies on the Ingress having an IP address so it can create A records to map the URL to that specific NGINX Service.
 This is the case within the GitLab Operator CI environment.